This letter is the commencement of change.

 We assumed the natural diversity of the marketplace would be enough.
 It isn’t.

-For our brands, we commit to better educating you on the diversity within TRIBE.
+For our brands, we commit to better educate you on the diversity within TRIBE.
 This means:

-Providing you with more information as to why diversity is important when choosing the creators and content to represent your brand.
+Provide you with more information on why diversity is important when choosing the creators and content to represent your brand.

 Guiding you to build a brief that encourages diversity in responses.